 students graduated from our training program to date

-Since opening the doors of the Kibera Town Centre in 2014, we have provided education to over 3,572 individuals between the age of 18 and 35 years old, a large number of which are women, including young mothers.
+Since opening the doors of the Kibera Town Centre in 2014, we educated over 4,572 individuals between the age of 18 and 35 years old, a large number of which are women, including young mothers.
 Some of the most popular classes include Basic Information Technology; Online Jobs Skills; Business and Entrepreneurship; and Cryptocurrency Classes.

 Watch this video to learn about a cryptocurrency education project in collaboration with Corsali, Celo and WFP.